creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 ## Why not use the Criss-Cross algorithm

-❌ Not suitable for multiplying numbers with digit count tending to infinity.
+❌ Not suitable for multiplying numbers tending to infinity.